Amazon Glacier Storage Classes

 If your Amazon S3 Bucket contains a lot of files, this operation may take a while.
 You can significantly increase performance with S3 Browser Pro.
 It allows you to increase the number of concurrent working threads and thereby process your files much more faster!

-You can configure automatic transition to the Glacier storage class via Lifecycle Rules, please check the steps below for detailed instructions.
+You can configure automatic transition to the GLACIER and/or DEEP_ARCHIVE storage classes via Lifecycle Rules, please check the steps below for detailed instructions.

 1. Start S3 Browser and select the bucket you want to configure lifecycle rules for